 How to survive a blizzard in the wilderness

 A blizzard is the worst type of weather you can possibly be stuck in, as not only does it get you colder and wetter much faster than anything else but it can also block your visibility down to a few feet.
-They are classed as a severe snow storm accompanied by high winds, but luckily for most of the world they only occur in the arctic circle, temperate zones and the tops of mountains.
+They are classed as severe snow storms accompanied by high winds, but luckily for most of the world, they only occur in the Arctic Circle, temperate zones, and the tops of mountains.

-When caught in a blizzard its important not to panic and even more important not to carry on in what you “think” is the right direction.
-There have been many people who’ve walked over the edge of a cliff or found themselves horribly lost after it clears, so to avoid becoming another lost in the wilderness tale gone wrong, here’s a few things to remember.
+When caught in a blizzard it’s important not to panic and even more important not to carry on in what you “think” is the right direction.
+There have been many people who’ve walked over the edge of a cliff or found themselves horribly lost after it clears, so to avoid becoming another lost in the wilderness tale gone wrong, here are a few things to remember.

 1) Take the nearest cover at your current position